 - Medicated Anti-dandruff Conditioner for Braids

 With a cross-selling app in place, you can offer a customer the Conditioner, if the Braids were added to the shopping cart.
-Needless to say, the customer is able to refuse to purchase the offered product if they don’t want it, but more often than not, these related extras offered in the right place and in the right time can increase the average order value.
+Needless to say, the customer is able to refuse to purchase the offered product if they don’t want it, but more often than not, these related extras offered in the right place and at the right time can increase the average order value.